 I know, eco-friendly wood sounds like an oxymoron, but it’s true!

 Reclamation companies are leading the charge for sustainability as studies have shown that using reclaimed wood is 11 to 13 times more efficient than mass-market lumber.
-With the rise of environmentally conscious building (green method of building) now is the perfect time to use reclaimed lumber!
+With the rise of the environmentally-conscious building methods, now is the perfect time to use reclaimed lumber!

 Bonus Points: Building a home or business?
-You can receiving some handy tax incentives by choosing recycled material.
+You could receive some handy tax incentives by choosing recycled material.
 Leadership in Energy and Environmental Design (LEED) is a point-based system for green building.
 These points can add up to a sizable tax break for you or your company.
 Check it out!

 Character and Quality